This information will help you understand early stage cancer of the oral cavity (mouth), including symptoms, diagnosis, and treatment.Back to top

-- Prevent spread of the cancer.
+- Prevent the cancer from spreading.

-The type and extent of surgery depends on the lesion’s location.
+The type and extent of the surgery depends on the lesion’s location.
 Your healthcare provider will tell you which area is affected, then you can read below about the procedure you will have.

 The lesion and the nearby skin will be removed.
 The incision (surgical cut) will be closed with sutures (stitches).